 11. Cyclone Fani

 Cyclone Fani was the strongest tropical storm that hit Odisha since the 1998 Odisha Cyclone.
 Cyclone Fani emerged from the Indian Ocean and caused huge destruction of lives and property in Odisha, West Bengal, Andhra Pradesh and East India.
 Outside India, it hit Bangladesh, Bhutan and Sri Lanka.

-A depression formed in the Bay of Bengal and Indian Meteorological Department named in BOB 03.
-The very next day after the identification, the BOB 03 hit the north Odisha-West Bengal coastline and caused huge destruction of the lives and property.
+A depression was formed in the Bay of Bengal and the Indian Meteorological Department named it BOB 03.
+The very next day after the identification, the BOB 03 hit the north Odisha-West Bengal coastline and caused huge destruction of lives and property.

-Cyclone Bulbul was a very severe cyclonic storm that hit the West Bengal in India.
-It caused huge rainfall, floods, etc. causing destruction to lives and property.
-Outside India it hit Bangladesh.
+Cyclone Bulbul was a very severe cyclonic storm that hit West Bengal in India.
+It caused huge rainfall, floods, etc. that resulted in the destruction of lives and property.
+Outside India, it hit Bangladesh.

 Derivation: The term 'Cyclone' is derived from the Greek word 'Cyclos' that means 'Coils of Snake'.

 Definition: A cyclone is an intense whirl in the atmosphere with very strong winds circulating around it in an anti-clockwise and clockwise direction in the Northern and Southern Hemisphere respectively.

 Classification: The cyclones are classified on the basis of the following: